-Amber Stubbs is an Assistant Professor in the Division of Mathematics and Computer Science at Simmons University in Boston, MA.
+Amber Stubbs is an Associate Professor of Computer Science and the Director of the the Division of Mathematics, Computing, and Statistics at Simmons University in Boston, MA.
 Her research is primarily in Natural Language Processing, with a focus on annotation and corpus building.

 Amber received her Ph.D. in Computer Science from Brandeis University.
 She also co-authored the book Natural Language Annotation for Machine Learning with James Pustejovsky.

 Recently she co-organized the 2018 n2c2 Natural Language Processing shared task on clinical data.
 This shared task featured two tracks: